liammaguire1/chess/README.md

-This project is a two-player chess game created in Python.
+This project is a two-player chess game created with the Pygame library.
+Pieces are represented as Python classes with unique methods for movement, capturing, etc.